salt-extensions/saltext-vault/docs/ref/configuration.md

 Token to authenticate to Vault with.
 Required if {vconf}`auth:method` == `token`.

 :::{hint}
-You can also pull configuration values, e.g. the token, from environment variables using the `env` SDB module:
+It's possible to specify this value using an `sdb://` URI, e.g. to pull it from environment variables:

 ```yaml
 vault: